 - Great to develop mental fitness

-- Great for people who want to try different forms of strenous physical activity
+- Great for people who want to try different forms of strenuous physical activity

 Peloton yoga anywhere is something that I haven’t seen before.
-This is an innovative and cutting edge approach to on-demand classes because that helps to implement what I think is the most important rule in yoga – frequency over the duration.
+This is an innovative and cutting-edge approach to on-demand classes for busy people.

-What is peloton yoga anywhere?
-In general, peloton yoga anywhere is a series of classes designed for doing high frequency and low duration stretching.
-They can be done on the go, at your desk, at the airport, in the shopping mall, or on the train.
-Those classes don’t require yoga mats or yoga blocks.
+- This class can be done on the go, at your desk, at the airport, in the shopping mall, or on the train and it doesn’t require yoga mats or yoga blocks.

 Benefits of Peloton Yoga Anywhere

-- Counteracct muscle adaptations developed throuhgout the day
+- Counteract muscle adaptations developed throughout the day.

 Benefits of Peloton Focus Flow Yoga